IBM/CAST/docs/source/cast-big-data/common-problems.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is the prefered methodology for resolving issues in the timestamp.
-CAST supplies a utility in `ibm-csm-bds-*.noarch.rpm` for generating mappings that fix the timestamps in data sources outlined in :ref:`CASTDataAgg`.
+CAST supplies a utility in |csm-bds| for generating mappings that fix the timestamps in data sources outlined in :ref:`CASTDataAgg`.

 The index mapping script is present at `/opt/ibm/csm/bigdata/elasticsearch/createIndices.sh`.